 How many divorce cases have you handled?

 Hiring a divorce attorney is kind of like choosing a doctor to perform surgery: You don't want to hire someone who's never done this before.
-Getting a divorce is stressful enough, and the last thing you'll want to have to do on top of dealing with the emotional and logistical repercussions is checking your lawyer's work over his shoulder to make sure he's handling everything correctly.
+Getting a divorce is stressful enough, and the last thing you'll want to have to do on top of dealing with the emotional and logistical repercussions is checking your lawyer's work over their shoulder to make sure they are handling everything correctly.
 After all, you're the client.

 How many of those cases were you able to settle out of court?